 “Biking around the perimeter of the island is a popular activity, but with three-quarters of a million people or more coming to the island every year it can get congested when visitors stop to take photos or admire the scenery,” said Porter.
 “Hopefully the convenience of these bike parking areas will decrease some of that congestion while simultaneously offering an important educational experience.”

 The panels and areas surrounding them were designed to blend with the natural surroundings so as to not be obtrusive to the island’s natural beauty.
-Utilizing locally familiar products like cedar and limestone will help the panels and parking areas to blend into the environment.
+Utilizing locally familiar products like cedar and limestone help the panels and parking areas blend into the environment.

-“We’re thrilled to see such terrific support for this worthwhile project,” said Porter.”
+“We were thrilled to see such terrific support for this worthwhile project,” said Porter.”
 This formalized interpretation of centuries of Native American culture on Mackinac Island will go a long way in promoting both enjoyment and understanding of the island’s rich history.”

 The trail was officially dedicated in 2016.
+It is open all year.

 Click here to view a map of the locations of the trail spots around the island.